 Here are a few steps you can take:

-• Keeping the delivery room clean and at the optimal room temperature
+- Keeping the delivery room clean and maintaining the ideal room temperature for babies.

 All these steps are applicable to full-term babies with normal vital signs, too.
 If your baby is born prematurely, talk to your doctor for special care instructions.